probcomp/iventure/docs/virtualenvs.md

 $ source .pyenv2.7.6/bin/activate
 ```

-For each cloned repository $R, run the test suite (optional, may take a while).
+For each cloned repository, run the test suite (optional, may take a while).

 ```
 $ for REPO in bayeslite-apsw bayeslite bdbcontrib cgpm crosscat Venturecxx;